theslash/youtube-playlist-sync/README.md

 youtube-dl handles if you need to download a video or not and supports download resuming.

+yps.py uses -i for youtube-dl to ignore errors yps_auth.py uses a cookies.txt file to authenticate e.g. to Youtube/Google

 ## License

 MIT all the way!